My entry for Supernatural Writing Contest

 “It will get better.
 AJ is still here.”
 He said placing his hand over my heart.
 “He wouldn’t want you grieving so.”

-I climbed the stairs behind him.
+I followed behind him up the stairs.
 The bed did look inviting.
 Big fluffy pillows lying upon the checker board quilt.
 I took my shoes off, plopped down on the top of the quilt.
 Frank placed an afghan over my legs.

 “Honey get some sleep, I’ll be back in a couple of hours.”
 I dozed off with vision of AJ running through my head.